Amsterdam - Lisse - The Hague - Amsterdam (106 km)

 Focus on Bruges, one of Western Europe's most perfectly preserved medieval towns.
 A canal cruise (weather permitting) and Belgian Chocolate Bonbons will give you a first taste of this delightful town.
 The local guide will show you the Madonna of Bruges by Michelangelo in the Church of Our Lady and the famous Market Square.
 Also enjoy a traditional Lace Demonstration, a reminder of Bruges' history of cloth-making.
 Time for souvenir hunting and exploring on your own before returning to Brussels.

-Bruges is the capital and largest city of the province of West Flanders in Belgium.
-Located in the northwest region of the country, Bruges is known for its beautiful canals, cobblestone streets, and medieval architecture.
+The capital and largest city of the province of West Flanders in the Flemish Region of Belgium, in the northwest of the country.

 Canal Boat Tours in Bruges